Collage: Early precedents

-Techniques of collage were first used at the time of the invention of paper in China, around 200 BC.
+Techniques of collage were first used at the time of the invention of paper in China, around 100 AD.
 The use of collage, however, did not arise until the 10th century in Japan, when calligraphers began to apply glued paper, using texts on surfaces, when writing their poems.
-Some surviving pieces from this style are found in the collection of Nishi Hongan-ji— many volumes of the Sanju Rokunin Kashu.
+Some surviving pieces in this style are found in the collection at the Nishi Hongan-ji temple, containing many volumes of the Sanju Rokunin Kashu anthologies of waka poems.

 The technique of collage appeared in medieval Europe during the 13th century.
 Gold leaf panels started to be applied in Gothic cathedrals around the 15th and 16th centuries.
 Gemstones and other precious metals were applied to religious images, icons, and also, to coats of arms.
 An 18th-century example of collage art can be found in the work of Mary Delany.
 In the 19th century, collage methods also were used among hobbyists for memorabilia (e.g. applied to photo albums) and books (e.g. Hans Christian Andersen, Carl Spitzweg).